-DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Maintain Identifiable Location Maintain the school's current location through the winding up of its affairs or relocate its business records and remaining assets to a location with operational telephone service that has voice message capability.
-School Protect School Assets Protect the school's assets and any assets in the school that belong to others against theft, misappropriation and deterioration.
-1. Maintain existing insurance coverage on assets, including facility, until the disposal of such assets in accordance with the closure plan.
-2. Negotiate school facility insurance with entities that may take possession of school facility - lenders, mortgagors, bond holders, etc. 3.
-Obtain or maintain appropriate security services.
+DESC RIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Main tain Identifiable Location reloca ain the school's current location through the winding up of its affairs or te its business records and remaining assets to a location with operational one service that has voice message capability.
+School Prote ct School Assets t the school's assets and any assets in the school that belong to others t theft, misappropriation and deterioration.
+Maintain existing insurance coverage on assets, including facility, until the disposal of such assets in accordance with the closure plan.
+Negotiate school facility insurance with entities that may take possession of school facility - lenders, mortgagors, bond holders, etc. Obtain or maintain appropriate security services.
 Action may include moving assets to secure storage after closure or loss of facility.
-School Notify Commercial Lenders / Bond Holders (if applicable) If the school has existing loans - Within 10 days after the final decision to close the charter school (after appeals process is complete), notify banks, bond holders, etc., of the school's closure and projected dates for the school's last payment towards its debt and if/when default will occur.
-School Terminate EMO /CMO Agreement (if applicable) Review the management agreement and take steps needed to terminate the agreement at the end of the school year or prior to the intended closure date.
-1. The management company should be asked for a final invoice and accounting, including an accounting of any retained school funds and the status of grant funds.
-2. The school and the management company should agree upon how the company will continue to provide educational services until the last day of instruction.
-The school and the management company agree when other services including business services will end.
-School Notify Contractors and Terminate Contracts 1.
-Notify all contractors, including food service and transportation, of school closure.
-2. Retain records of past contracts and payments.
-3. Terminate contracts for goods and services as of the last date such goods or services will be needed.
-School Notify Employees and Benefit Providers 1.
-Whenever possible, provide employees with formal, written notification of termination of employment at least 60 days before closure to include date of termination of all benefits in accordance with applicable law and regulations (i.e. WARN and COBRA) and eligibility for unemployment insurance pursuant to federal or state law or regulations of the Idaho Department of Labor.
-2. Notify benefit providers of pending termination of all employees, to include: • Medical, dental, vision plans. • Life insurance. • PERSI, 403(b), or other retirement plans 3.
-Consult legal course as specific rules and regulations may apply to such School Consult legal counsel as specific rules and regulations may apply to such programs.
+School y Commercial Lenders / Bond Holders (if applicable) the ch holder school has existing loans - Within 10 days after the final decision to close arter school (after appeals process is complete), notify banks, bond rs, etc., of the school's closure and projected dates for the school's last ent towards its debt and if/when default will occur.
+School Term inate EMO /CMO Agreement (if applicable) agreer 1.
+2. w the management agreement and take steps needed to terminate the ment at the end of the school year or prior to the intended closure date.
+The management company should be asked for a final invoice and accounting, including an accounting of any retained school funds and the status of grant funds.
+The school and the management company should agree upon how the company will continue to provide educational services until the last day of instruction.
+School hool and the management company agree when other services including ess services will end.
+1. 2.
+3. y Contractors and Terminate Contracts Notify all contractors, including food service and transportation, of school closure.
+Retain records of past contracts and payments.
+Terminate contracts for goods and services as of the last date such goods or services will be needed.
+School Notif y Employees and Benefit Providers 1.
+Whenever possible, provide employees with formal, written notification of termination of employment at least 60 days before closure to include date of termination of all benefits in accordance with applicable law and regulations (i.e. WARN and COBRA ) and eligibility for unemployment insurance pursuant to federal or state law or regulations of the Idaho Department of Labor.
+School 2.
+3. Notify benefit providers of pending termination of all employees, to include: Medical, dental, vision plans.
+Life insurance.
+PERSI, 403(b), or other retirement plans Consult legal counsel as specific rules and regulations may apply to such 501001 programs.